loopy3025/js_app_block/README.md

 - [x] Create basic structure of Module
 - [x] Simple example of using the Module to include the library on a specific page
 - [x] Evoke the inclusion of the library globally
-- [ ] Create basic admin page that either includes the library or does not
+- [x] Create basic admin page that either includes the library globally or does not
-- [ ] Admin setting that determines the region which will include React App
-- [ ] Admin setting that determines the location of the App javascript file that manages the React content
+- [ ] Admin setting that determines the location of the App javascript file that manages the React content - just one app for now
-- [ ] Create logic for the React App object in the database as a way of organizing all the other data for an instance of React content.
-At this early stage, only include the App Region and location of the App javascript.
+- [ ] Admin setting that determines the region which will include React App - just one app for now
 - [ ] Add an admin setting for conditions under which the App appears
-> - [ ] Content Type: checkbox
+> - [ ] Content Type
-> - [ ] View Display: checkbox
+> - [ ] View Display
-> - [ ] Paths: textbox with a different path on each line
+> - [ ] Paths
+- [ ] Add logic to allow for the inclusion of multiple apps, each with the settings above (location, javascript file, context. etc.)

-## Notes
+## Basic Usage

+You can globally include the React library by checking the "Enable React Globally" checkbox on the React Subpages Settings page (/admin/configuration/react-sub/settings).